 Before delving into the main subject, it’s crucial to understand what a flexitarian diet entails.
 It’s a style of eating that encourages mostly plant-based foods while allowing meat and other animal products in moderation.
 It’s more flexible than fully vegetarian or vegan diets, hence the term "flexitarian."

-Sujet a lire : Can The Use of Gamified Breathing Exercises Apps Reduce Incidences of Asthma Attacks in Children?
+A lire aussi : Can The Use of Gamified Breathing Exercises Apps Reduce Incidences of Asthma Attacks in Children?

 So, what does a flexitarian diet look like?
 It’s rich in fruits, vegetables, legumes, and whole grains.
 It includes moderate amounts of poultry, fish, and red meat, but in much smaller quantities than in a typical Western diet.
 This diet aims to provide the nutritional benefits of vegetarianism without the stringent restrictions, making it a more feasible and sustainable option for many.